4th of July Sale | 25% OFF

 If you’ve experienced the joy of bonding with your dog, you can help others find that too.
 As a responsible breeder, it may not be a real source of income, but it’s a fulfilling way to express your love for dogs and share that with others who are looking for the same experience.

 Breeding is not something you should really enter into blindly.
+Most breeders learn from breed clubs, OFA guidance, and other breeders before making decisions about breeding dogs.
 As we said above, your breeding ties into the health and welfare of your dogs breed as a whole, so it’s important to find out whether your dog should be bred from or not.
+Many reputable breeders health test according to breed club guidelines or the Orthopedic Foundation for Animals (OFA) guidelines to protect the health of their breeding dogs.
 Be ready to accept defeat and recognize any of your dog’s flaws.
 (We still love them :-))

-Far from being an easy ‘side hustle’, if you are facing a litter of puppies coming your way expect that to become a full-time job!
-Plus there’s the time you’ll need for the mating, the feeding, the vet checks, the helping, the puppy socialization, and early experiences…the list goes on!
+Far from being an easy ‘side hustle’, breeding is time consuming and, if you are facing a litter of puppies coming your way, expect that to become a full-time job.
+It also takes extensive knowledge, preparation, and financial investment to protect the health of both the parents and the puppies.
+Plus there’s the time you’ll need for the mating, the feeding, the vet checks, the helping, newborn puppy temperature checks and round-the-clock monitoring, the puppy socialization, and early experiences…the list goes on!
 So make sure you are ready and passionate enough to dive in.

 Breeding isn’t any easy way to make money — far from it.
 There are health tests, genetic screenings, veterinary checks, food, bedding, equipment, a whelping pen….Plus, if anything should go wrong, you could face a large veterinary bill.
 Are you prepared for that financially?